-Before entering into senior project it is strongly advised that majors have completed 18 points of required Visual Arts Program courses.
-Senior project consists of four 2-point courses taken over two semesters; VIAR R3901-R3902 Senior thesis, I and II (4 points) and VIAR R3921-R3922 Visiting critic, I and II (4 points) (Senior thesis I and Visiting critic I running concurrently and Senior thesis II and Visiting critic II running concurrently.
+Before taking the senior project, majors are advised to complete 18 points of required Visual Arts courses.
+Senior project consists of four 2-point courses taken over two semesters: VIAR R3901-R3902 Senior thesis, I and II (4 points) and VIAR R3921-R3922 Visiting critic, I and II (4 points) (Senior thesis I and Visiting critic I run concurrently and Senior thesis II and Visiting critic II run concurrently).

 Visual arts majors must sign up for a portfolio review to enroll in senior project.
 Portfolio reviews are scheduled in April preceding the semester for which students seek entry.
-Prior to signing up students should review the procedures for gaining admittance into senior project at http://blogs.cuit.columbia.edu/visualarts/files/2011/01/SeniorProject.
-Portfolios representing the work students have completed within the visual arts program are evaluated by the director of undergraduate studies and a faculty committee.
-Following each semester of senior project, a faculty committee evaluates the work and performance completed thus far.
+Before signing up, students should review the procedures for gaining admittance into senior project at http://blogs.cuit.columbia.edu/visualarts/files/2011/ 01/SeniorProjectEntrance.pdf.
+Portfolios are evaluated by the director of undergraduate studies and a faculty committee.
+After each semester of senior project, a faculty committee evaluates the work and performance completed.